2010 California Proposition 20: Supporters

-Charles Munger launched the campaign to qualify the Congressional Redistricting Initiative for the 2010 ballot.
+Charles Munger Jr. launched the campaign to qualify the Congressional Redistricting Initiative for the 2010 ballot.
 Munger was also a key supporter of 2008's Proposition 11, having given about $2 million to that effort.

 The New York Times characterized Proposition 20's supporters as "an unlikely collection of election-reform groups, civil rights nonprofits and former officials from both major parties who say that the current system of redistricting has left politicians unaccountable."